 - Speed: People aren’t going to go to the bathroom to wash their hands every time they step into a store or restaurant.
 Without a sanitizing option, they’ll touch products and fixtures, possibly spreading germs far and wide.
 Having hand sanitizing stations makes it easy for them to avoid spreading germs without taking time out of their day to wash their hands.

-- Motion sensors: Why use a hand sanitizer dispenser instead of setting out a bottle of it?
+- Motion sensors: What makes a hand sanitizer dispenser better than setting out a regular bottle with a pump?
 The touch-free nature of a hand sanitizer station makes them a much more attractive option.
 Guests don’t have to touch the same dirty pump handle that all your previous customers have touched.

 - Positive display of response efforts: In addition to simple health benefits, customers appreciate the option of a commercial hand sanitizer dispenser.
 They don’t want to risk spreading germs, and they certainly don’t want to take any with them.
 A sanitizer station allows them to stop both.
-It also shows that your company cares about the current situation and is working to minimize hazards.
-Not having a place for hand sanitizer stations could be a contributing factor in sending customers to a competitor.
+It shows that your company cares about their health and the cleanliness of your store.
+While it might seem like a minor detail, not having a place for hand sanitizer stations could contribute to sending customers to a competitor.

 How Effective Is Hand Sanitizer?